Pulmonary emphysema: what it is, symptoms, treatment. Diagnosis and treatment of emphysema

 2. Smoking.

-4. infectious diseases (pneumonia, chronic inflammation bronchi).
+4. Infectious diseases (pneumonia, chronic inflammation bronchi).

-8. Violation of blood circulation.
+8. Impaired blood circulation.

 10. Asthma.